Info Just For You

 MDSC Advocates at the 2014 Buddy Walk on Washington

 The MDSC adopts its federal legislative platform from its national partner, the National Down Syndrome Society.
-The NDSS/MDSC legislative agenda spans the life experience of individuals with Down syndrome from birth through adulthood and range in issue from healthcare to asset development.
-These priorities have been shaped by self-advocates, families, affiliate leaders and others.
+Shaped by self-advocates, families, affiliate leaders and others, the NDSS/MDSC legislative priorities span the life experience of individuals with Down syndrome from birth through adulthood and range in issues from healthcare to asset development.